-Information Description and sample value Your value The name of the public NIC for each node in the cluster The device name for the NIC that provides public network access.
-A network interface card or an aggregated interface.
-Example: eth0
+Information Description and sample value Your value The name of the public NIC for each node in the cluster · · Example: eth0

 Information you need to configure virtual IP address (continued) Table 5-5

 Information Description and sample value Your value A virtual IP address of the NIC You can enter either an IPv4 or an IPv6 address.
 This virtual IP address becomes a resource for use by the ClusterService group.
 The "Cluster Virtual IP address" can fail over to another cluster system.
 Example IPv4 address: 192.168.1.16 Example IPv6 address: 2001:454e:205a:110:203:baff:feee:10 The netmask for the virtual IPv4 address The subnet that you use with the virtual IPv4 address.
 Example: 255.255.240.0 The prefix for the virtual IPv6 address The prefix length for the virtual IPv6 address.
 Example: 64